Filter Visual Components

 - Measures that have the percentage format set by the

-measure property - Calculated measures with the percentage format set in the metadata catalog
+formatmeasure property - Calculated measures with the percentage format set in the metadata catalog

 - Arithmetic measures with the

-operator that has the percentage propertyformat
+changeoperator that has the percentage propertyformatset

 Ranking filter